 The veterinarian will perform a complete physical examination and obtain a medical history from you.

 During the exam, the veterinarian will palpate the abdomen which may reveal distended and bunched up intestines as well as discomfort.
 Approximately 50% of linear foreign bodies are tethered to the base of the tongue, which will be visible during the oral exam.

 Baseline tests: Biochemical profile, complete blood count and urinalysis.
 May reveal dehydration, electrolyte imbalances and leukopenia (low white blood cell count)

-Imaging studies: Xrays or ultrasound which may not be able to pick up the linear foreign body if it is too slender, but will reveal classic plicated (pleated) intestines as well as gas bubbles which can become trapped in the pockets formed by the pleats.
-This provides the veterinarian with valuable information on the location of the disease location.
+Imaging studies: Xrays or ultrasound may not be able to pick up the linear foreign body if it is too slender, but will reveal classic plicated (pleated) intestines as well as gas bubbles which can become trapped in the pockets formed by the pleats.
+This provides the veterinarian with valuable information on the disease’s location.

 Treatment will vary depending on presenting symptoms.